tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Android SDK/对象操作/下载对象_intl_en.md

 TransferManager transferManager = new TransferManager(cosXmlService,
         transferConfig);

+// Bucket name in the format of BucketName-APPID (APPID is required), which can be viewed in the COS console at https://console.cloud.tencent.com/cos5/bucket
-String bucket = "examplebucket-1250000000"; // Bucket name in the format of BucketName-APPID String cosPath = "exampleobject"; // Location identifier of the object in the bucket, i.e., the object key
+String bucket = "examplebucket-1250000000";
+String cosPath = "exampleobject"; // Location identifier of the object in the bucket, i.e., the object key
 // Path of the local directory
 String savePathDir = context.getExternalCacheDir().toString();